 I was sitting in class when I got an email from one of the places at which I freelanced.
 The editor decided to keep the message short and sweet.
 The department had decided to go in a different direction and would no longer need freelance writers for content.
 At the end of the email, I was wished “the best of luck with my future endeavors.”

 I felt my heart sink into my stomach.
 I couldn’t concentrate for the remainder of class.
 Even though it was not my full-time job, I was feeling all types of hurt and anger.
 But once I got over the shock, I started to reflect on what I learned from this experience.
-Here are four big nuggets of wisdom that came out of getting fired from my freelance job.
+Here are four big nuggets of wisdom that came out of getting fired from my freelance job:

 1. Build relationships as soon as you can.
-Okay, I understand that relationships take time to develop, but if you never make the initial overture, then they will never start.
+OK, I understand that relationships take time to develop, but if you never make the initial overture, they will never start.
 And when we think a job may be more permanent than not, we can drag our feet when it comes to cultivating those connections.
 I know for me this was true.
 Even though I knew my position was not going to be forever, the company’s timetable was much shorter than the one that I imagined.
 Therefore, I pussyfooted around with sending out emails in relation to job leads, information interviews, and referrals.

 2. Keep the relationships that you build.
-I also realized the importance of being in touch with those that I did make connections with.
+I also realized the importance of being in touch with those I did make connections with.
 For some reason, I used to think that once a job was done, so were the relationships.
-While it will take a bit of effort, developing a network is a long-term investment strategy for your personal and professional growth.
+Although it will take a bit of effort, developing a network is a long-term investment strategy for your personal and professional growth.

 4. Ask for as much money as soon as possible.
-I will be the first to admit that my negotiation skills could improve, but I am happy that I pushed the envelope when it came to this position and was rewarded accordingly.
+I will be the first to admit my negotiation skills could improve, but I am happy I pushed the envelope when it came to this position and was rewarded accordingly.
 If I had waited for the “right” time to ask for more money, I would have waited in vain.